 'Adultery in Postwar England', Social History Society Conference, 2006.

-Happiness: My second current research area is a collaborative project with Professor Ian Gazeley (Sussex) on happiness and economic well-being in 1930s Britain, based on the analysis of a Mass Observation study carried out in 1938.
+Happiness: My second recent research area is a collaborative project with Professor Ian Gazeley (Sussex) on happiness and economic well-being in 1930s Britain, based on the analysis of a Mass Observation study carried out in 1938.
 This inquiry asked respondents to define what happiness meant to them.
 This was followed-up with a questionnaire that asked individuals to provide details of their occupation, employment status, age and gender, and then to rank order eight factors making for happiness.
 The survey of 223 individuals was carried out at an important point during the interwar years, when fears of war were growing and unemployment remained stubbornly high.
 I presented a keynote address on this research to the Researching Leisure Lives Conference in Bolton in April 2011.
 I also presented a paper, `The meanings of Happiness in Mass Observation's Bolton, at `Framing the City': the CRESC annual conference 2011.
-An article 'Happiness in Mass Observation's Bolton', with Ian Gazeley, is now available advance online in History Workshop Journal, and is published in issue 75, Spring 2013.
+An article 'Happiness in Mass Observation's Bolton', with Ian Gazeley, was published in History Workshop Journal, Issue 75, Spring 2013.

 Capital Punishment: I have also recently completed a research project on everyday feelings about the death penalty in postwar Britain.
 This research is based on two Mass Observation surveys, conducted in 1948 and 1955, and further develops my interest in the ways in which 'ordinary' people understand the social world.
 I presented papers on this research at Kings and Nottingham in 2012.
 My article 'The live dynamic whole of feeling and behaviour: Capital Punishment and the Politics of Emotion, 1945-57', is published in Journal of British Studies, 51: 2, 2012.